 Pricing the material.

-For now we assume that the supplier has set up a number materials and prices for bar stock of that material.
+For now, we assume that the supplier has set up a number of materials and prices for the bar stock of that material.
 The specification of the material includes machinability, one of the factors which will determine cycle time and thus cost.